Sulakshana (actress)

 Sulakshana is an Indian actress who has performed in Tamil, Malayalam, Telugu, and Kannada films and serials.
 She started at the age of two and half in the movie Kaaviya Thalaivi as child Krishna, she was credited as Dolly.
 After that she acted in Thulabharam as child artist in Tamil, Telugu, Malayalam, Hindi (all versions) and credited as Rajani.

 Her first leading role was with Chandra Mohan in Subhodayam in 1980.
 Her second film was with Rajkumar and he gave advice to her about the importance of make-up as an actress and presented a make- up kit.
 After that she acted against K. Bhagyaraj as a third film Thooral Ninnu Pochi.
 She has acted in over 450 films.

 After a 12 year-break from the film industry, Sulakshana reentered the industry with the teleserial Sahana.

 Personal life

-She was married to director Gopikrishnan, son of a famous music director M. S. Viswanathan and have two children.
+She was married to director Gopikrishnan, son of a famous music director M. S. Viswanathan and have three children.
 She was born in Rajamahendravaram (Rajahmundry), Andhra Pradesh.